NethServer/ns8-mail/rspamd/README.md

 - `RSPAMD_dkim_selector` The name of the default DKIM selector; the default value is `default`, which is compatible with NS7 to ease the migration of existing mail servers.
+- `RSPAMD_clamav_endpoint` The `IP:port` address of a ClamAV instance.
+  Empty string disables the AV check completely.

 ## Volumes